dtcenter/metplus-action-data-update/README.md

 ## `tag_max_pages`

 Maximum number of pages of DockerHub tags to search.
+Must be an integer.
 Defaults to 20.

 ## Outputs